CausticKirbyZ/cryprompt/README.md

-# cryprompt
+# CryPrompt

-A crystal library for creating easy prompting cli tools in crystal
+A crystal library for creating easy prompting cli tools in crystal.
+I Wanted a prompting kit with easy to use tab completion/suggestion while also having a nice easy hierarchy for the suggestion table.

+## Suggestion Table

 ## Installation